Quantum Integrability and Generalised Quantum Schubert Calculus: Yang-Baxter Algebras

 where the degree $d$ of the toric strips is either zero or one and $c(s)=j-i$ is the content of the square $s=\langle i,j\rangle $ in the Young diagram of $\lambda $ or $\mu $. \end{proposition}

 \begin{proof} The proof of these formulae follows along similar lines as in \cite{VicOsc} and we therefore only sketch the main argument.
-Consider a fixed matrix element $\langle \lambda |H(x|t)|\mu \rangle :=\langle \tilde{v}_{\lambda }|H(x|t)v_{\mu }\rangle $ which is simply the partition function for a single lattice row where the values of the upper and lower vertical edges have been fixed in terms of the binary strings $b(\mu )$ and $b(\lambda )$, respectively.
+Consider a fixed matrix element $\langle \tilde{v}_{\lambda}|H(x|t)v_{\mu }\rangle $ which is the partition function for a single lattice row where the values of the upper and lower vertical edges have been fixed in terms of the binary strings $b(\mu )$ and $b(\lambda )$, respectively.
+We will discuss a simple example below; see Figure \ref{fig:gr13ex}.
 Using the bijection between binary strings $b$ and boxed partitions $\lambda (b)$ from Section \ref{sec:partitions} one can translate the various vertex configurations in Figure \ref{fig:5vmodels}, which represent matrix elements of the $L$ and $L^{\prime }$-operators, into the operation of adding boxes to the Young diagram of $\mu $.
 For example, the first and second vertex configuration in the top row of Figure \ref {fig:5vmodels} leave the Young diagram of $\mu $ unchanged, the fourth and fifth vertex configurations signal respectively the end and start of a horizontal strip being added to $\mu $, while the third vertex in the top row corresponds to two boxes being added in the same row.
 Similarly, the first two vertex configurations in the bottom row of \ref{fig:5vmodels} do not add any boxes to $\mu $, the fourth and fifth signal the start and end of a vertical strip, while the third vertex in the bottom row indicates that two boxes are added in the same column.
-Using these equivalences between horizontal (vertical) strips the above formulae follow from the weights fixed via the definitions (\ref{L}) and (\ref{L'}). \end{proof}
+Using these one-to-one maps between horizontal (vertical) strips and lattice configurations, the above formulae follow from the weights fixed via the definitions (\ref{L}) and (\ref{L'}). \end{proof}